 Motor

 Cosori/Kenwell/Blend works blender is equipped with a 1500-watt motor system.
-The motor claims are UL-certified and equipped with automatic overload and overheat that ensure safe operation.
+The motor claims are UL-certified and equipped with automatic overload and overheating, ensuring safe operation.
 The motor base does not have the Vitamix design but copies its ball-bearing blade technology and retainer nut, which ensures a quality built and efficient blending.
 The blender should not be operated continuously for longer than 6 min.

 The motor base also has a pitcher sensor that prevents the motor from running if the pitcher is not properly fitted on the base.